MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/changelogs/mrtk3-pre-13-changelog.md

 ## Breaking changes

 - There have been some breaking API changes in editor code.
-Unless you've written custom editor code that depends on `MixedRealityStylesUtility` or `MixedRealityInspectorUtility`, you will be unaffected.
+Unless you've written custom editor code that depends on `MixedRealityStylesUtility` or `MixedRealityInspectorUtility`, you'll be unaffected.
 - See above changelog for several breaking changes to the `TextToSpeechSubsystem` API.
 - See above changelog for several breaking changes to the `com.microsoft.mrtk.accessibility` package.
 - API that has been already marked obsolete for more than 5 months has been removed; see above for details.